 - With burner turned down to medium low, add 1 more tablespoon of olive oil and brown the garlic about 30 seconds.
 Add the 1 tablespoon of butter and melt.
 Next add the tomatoes and saute on high heat for 1 to 2 minutes.
 Add the tomato paste, white wine, chicken broth, salt, pepper, crushed red pepper and lemon juice.
 Simmer on low heat for 8 – 10 minutes.

 - Bring the pasta water to a boil with a pinch of salt.

 - Add the sausage back in to the skillet and the chicken.
 Add the parsley and basil in to the sauce.
 Continue to simmer on very low while you cook your pasta.

 - Once your pasta water is boiling, add the pasta and cook for just under the suggested cooking time, checking near the end so it is "al dente" (just under cooked, as it will continue cooking slightly when you add the sauce).

 - While pasta is cooking, in another large skillet, in 1 tablespoon of olive oil, saute zucchini pieces until browned and almost tender.
 Remove the zucchini pan from heat.

-- Serve immediately with lots a large bowl of parmesan or romano cheese to pass.
-Gluten free bread or bread sticks would be delicious alongside. (recipe to come).
+- Serve immediately with lots a large bowl of parmesan or Romano cheese to pass.
+Gluten free bread or bread sticks would be delicious alongside.